MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 Let's start by exploring some prompt engineering techniques in the Chat playground.

-1. In the **Playground** section, select the **Chat** page.
+1. On the left side pane, in the **Playgrounds** section, select the **Chat** page.
 The **Chat** playground page consists of a row of buttons and two main panels (which may be arranged right-to-left horizontally, or top-to-bottom vertically depending on your screen resolution):
-    - **Configuration** - used to select your deployment, define system message, and set parameters for interacting with your deployment.
+    - **Setup** - used to select your deployment, define system message, and set parameters for interacting with your deployment.
-    - **Chat session** - used to submit chat messages and view responses.
+    - **Chat history** - used to submit chat messages and view responses.
-2. Under **Deployments**, ensure that your gpt-35-turbo-16k model deployment is selected.
+2. Under **Deployment**, ensure that your gpt-35-turbo-16k model deployment is selected.
-1. Review the default **System message**, which should be *You are an AI assistant that helps people find information.*
+1. Review the default system message contained in the textbox immediately under the selected deployment, which should be *You are an AI assistant that helps people find information.*
-4. In the **Chat session**, submit the following query:
+4. In the **Chat history**, submit the following query:

     ```prompt
     What kind of article is this?